Western Gateway policy fellows visit the University of Bath

 Learn more about our students studying for the Doctorate in Policy Research and Practice.

-A youth film produced by the University of Bath Institute for Policy Research (IPR) and Cambridge Zero, supported by the UK Universities Climate Network (UUCN).
+A youth voices project produced by the Institute for Policy Research (IPR) and Cambridge Zero.

 Find out more about the IPR, and stay up-to-date with our latest research, publications, events and news.